 To plagiarise is to pass off the thoughts, writings, work of another as one's own.
 For example, inserting extracts from a textbook into one's essay, without acknowledging the source; buying an essay off the internet and submitting it as your own.

-Plagiarism is a serious matter and is specifically listed as a breach of the Institute's General Assessment Regulations (GAR) pp 41-46.
+Plagiarism is a serious matter and is specifically listed as a breach of the University's General Assessment Regulations: